-Unless the Board by majority vote determines otherwise, (a) the Liquidity Accounts should have a target balance of approximately twenty five percent (25%) of Excess Cash, as determined by investment account balances reported at month end, and (b) Reserve Accounts shall hold all other Excess Cash, (b) approximately \$400 million of State Funds not needed for near-term operating requirements will be held in Liquidity Accounts and used to meet anticipated funding needs of the State and (c) approximately \$1.2 billion of State Funds will be held in Reserve Accounts and made available if an as needed to satisfy the State's unanticipated funding needs.
+Unless the Board by majority vote determines otherwise, (a) the Liquidity Accounts should have a target balance of approximately twenty-five percent (25%) of Excess Cash, as determined by investment account balances reported at month end, and (b) Reserve Accounts shall hold all other Excess Cash, (b) approximately \$400 million of State Funds not needed for near term operating requirements will be held in Liquidity Accounts and used to meet anticipated funding needs of the State and (c) approximately \$1.2 billion of State Funds will be held in Reserve Accounts and made available if an as needed to satisfy the State's unanticipated funding needs.
+A discretionary buffer of five percent (5%) shall per permitted.
 If the aggregate balance of the Liquidity Accounts exceeds thirty percent (30%) of Excess Cash at the end of any month and is projected to continue to exceed such percentage for all or a significant portion of the following month, OST shall consult with the Chair of the Subcommittee, who shall have authority to direct OST to rebalance, or not.
+1